BearsOnMars/baby-alpha/README.md

-# Algorithmic Trading and Python tutorials learnt from Youtube
+# Algorithmic Trading tutorials from Youtube